tree-crasher

 Here’s how to limit the amount of memory taken by tree-crasher and rustc using

-, and drop network access using unshare
+systemd-run, and drop network access using unshare:

 systemd-run --scope -p MemoryMax=16G -p MemorySwapMax=0B --user \